Zach Lang

 Publications

 “State Politics in the Early Republic and the Development of the American Executive: Representation, Party Politics, and Executive Selection Mechanisms 1788-1832.”
 With Aric Gooch.
-(Under review).
+(R&R at Congress and the Presidency).

 Teaching